mohibullahkamal/video-store/README.md

+### ***This project is under development, therefore not complete.

 # video-store
 .....
-Building(In Progress) my own Video Store using NodeJs in Backend.
+Build my own Web-based Video Store using NodeJs in Backend.

 This README file will basically document what technologies I learnt along the way in creating by very own online video store from scratch.
 I have to warn you though; this document will be technical and general familiarity with Web development is expected.
 However, non-technical readers will find it informative, as I have tried my best to make it understandable.